finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

         List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto each instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}.
         String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use.
         String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use.
         String membershipType = "membershipType_example"; // String | The membership types of the specified Custom Data Model to return.
-Allowable values are Member, Candidate and All.
-Defaults to Member.
+Default value: Member.
+Available values: All, Member, Candidate.
         String timelineScope = "timelineScope_example"; // String | The scope of the Timeline.
         String timelineCode = "timelineCode_example"; // String | The code of the Timeline.
 This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods.
         String closedPeriodId = "closedPeriodId_example"; // String | The closed period ID.
 If this is specified, both timelineScope and timelineCode must be specified.